 Seek advice from school or college staff of progress towards SMART outcomes and current/projected attainment

-Stage 2 – Holding the Annual Review meeting (week 6)
+Stage 2 – Holding the Annual Review meeting (week1)

 Host the meeting and focus on the child/young person’s progress towards the outcomes in the EHCP.
 Agree any changes to support that may be required to meet the outcomes or agree to change the outcomes themselves.
 NB – parents/carers and the child/young person must be fully engaged in this process particularly in setting the outcomes